 G & T Show SL – Dayton Ward, Professional Writer

 After introductions, they figure out when was the last time they spoke with him, and it has been a while.
 He’s currently working on two novels.
 He does not recommend it.
-It wasn’t planned.
+Dayton didn’t plan this.
 He tells us how it came to be.
 He pokes fun at Terry’s golf night, since the interview was originally scheduled for Wednesday night but had to be postponed.
 Terry tells them about her golf league and their courses.
 The conversation degenerates towards fapping to Melissa McCarthy and Terry with cornrows.
 Mike wanted to give Dayton time to get acclimated to his new career before bring him back on the show, only to find out that he’s now working on two novels.

-Dayton talks about the direction that the modern era books were going and how difficult it was getting for a new reader to jump into the series.
+Dayton talks about the modern era books’ direction and how difficult it was to get a new reader to jump into the series.
 Destiny is a good point to get into it, but so much has happened since then.
 He doesn’t want to say that his book is a good place to jump into the series without requiring a lot of knowledge of what came before it, but it does mark a new chapter in the continuing story that is easier for new readers to swallow.

 Another listener asked how to expand your vocabulary.
 Dayton recommends reading as much as you can and not just science fiction.
 Read things from other eras as well as from other genres.
 Nick has never read a western, and is considering picking one up.
 Dayton reads whatever grabs his interest.
 You’ve got to read, and of course, write.
 He says, you’re going to suck, but the more you write, the less you’re going to suck.
 They talk about Fifty Shades of Grey.
 Terry couldn’t get through it, but Dayton has read it.
 They also discuss the success of reboots and remakes and points to Jurassic World.

 Terry asks how many Star Trek irons does he have in the fire.
 He’s got four.
 He’s reviewing the Galley pages for Seekers.
-He’s finishing up From History’s Shadow 2 and the 24 novel is due a week later.
-He talks about the experience he’s had working on the 24 novel and how that project came about.
-He’s also got a second book on his From History’s Shadow contract that most likely will be another TNG-era novel to be released in 2017.
+Dayton is finishing up From History’s Shadow 2 and the 24 novel is due a week later.
+He talks about his experience working on the 24 novel and how that project started.
+He’s also got a second book on his From History’s Shadow contract that most likely will be another TNG-era novel for release in 2017.

 Terry mentions that she’s been hearing a lot of rumors about what CBS has planned for Star Trek’s 50th Anniversary.
 Dayton says that there was a big presentation for all of the license holders requiring them to pull out all of the stops for the 50th.
 He doesn’t know all of the particulars an no one is saying anything specifically, but it’s pretty obvious that the anniversary is going to be a big deal.
 It’s going to be a once in a lifetime event.
 Dayton wants everything to work and be successful.
 He and Terry wants to buy it all.
 Dayton even likes their anniversary logo and would wear it on a t-shirt.
 They have heard rumors but have not seen any plans.
 He just wants it to be a year long party.

 Mike offers a question about the finest Christmas movie ever: Die Hard.
-Mike wonders if he would be interested in writing a Die Hard inspired scene into a story or novel.
+Mike wonders if he would like to write a Die Hard inspired scene into a story or novel.
 Dayton wholeheartedly would.
 Then, he asks for clarification on whether it was for a Die Hard tie-in novel, or something inspired by Die Hard or both.
-They talk about the film, its sequels, as well as how it could be done.
+They talk about the film, its sequels, as well as how to do it.
 He does say that his work on the 24 novel writing for Jack Bauer is as close as he could get to writing for John McClane.
 Dayton says that in his book, Jack has eaten, taken a nap and a leak, and been in an area with poor cell coverage, but doesn’t reveal specifics.
 Mike asks if Bauer is in an Amish community.

 Dayton says he does have one other Star Trek book, but can’t speak about it yet.
 He wrote a story for the Rush Anthology.
 His story was inspired by Red Sector A. Dave Mack is writing a story for it to, but doesn’t know what it is.
 Dayton and Kevin are working on a story for Pangea.
 Kevin is taking the lead on that project.
 He’s also working on a couple of essays as well about Star Wars and Planet of the Apes.
 He doesn’t know what the next TNG era book will be yet.
 Mike suggests TNG: DIE HARD!
 He’s looking forward to writing more with some of the lower deck characters, such as Chen and Torik.